Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Point Value is the difference between your winning percentage for the set if you win the point, and your winning percentage for the set if you lose the point.

 High PV points such as break points, game points and set points are important points and our intuition and gut do not have any problem recognizing them as Big Points.
-The contribution that computation brings to the table is the PV calculation for every possible scoreline including many Big Points that you are unlikely to perceive intuitively.
+The contribution that simulation-based modeling brings to the table is the PV calculation for every possible scoreline - revealing many Big Points that you are unlikely to perceive intuitively.

 But what are we to do with this information?